The Point (harm reduction supplies and services)

 What is harm reduction?

-From a Public Health perspective, harm reduction is a set of non-judgemental policies and programs that aim to provide or enhance skills, knowledge, resources, and support for people so that they can live safer, healthier lives3.
-Harm reduction interventions can be targeted at the individual, family, community, or society4.
-Examples of public health harm reduction strategies include condom distribution, smoking bans in public places, safer sex campaigns, needle exchange programs (NEP), and low-risk alcohol drinking campaigns.
-Harm reduction is used to encourage people to adopt acceptable behavioural change, no matter how small, to reduce, if not, eliminate risk.
-For many people who use drugs, harm reduction is often the first or only link that they have to the health and social service system, and it can be a pathway to addiction treatment.
+From a Public Health perspective, harm reduction is a set of non-judgemental policies and programs that aim to provide or enhance skills, knowledge, resources, and support for people so that they can live safer, healthier lives.
+Harm reduction interventions can be geared towards the individual, family, community, or society.
+Examples of public health harm reduction strategies include condom distribution, smoking bans in public places, safer sex campaigns, needle and syringe programs (NSP), and low-risk alcohol drinking campaigns.
+Harm reduction services related to substance use aim to provide strategies to reduce drug-related harms including death, disease, and injury without requiring the cessation of drug use while also empowering people to have control of their health and well-being.
+For many people who use drugs, harm reduction is often the first or only link that they have to the health and social service system, and it can be a pathway to treatment and other services.

 Does harm reduction work?

 Harm reduction strategies are based on evidence.
-Research shows that needle exchange programs do reduce the number of new infections of HIV and reduce risk behaviours among individuals who inject drugs.
-In addition to health promotion, needle exchange programs also provide cost savings to the health care system.
+Research shows that needle and syringe programs do reduce the number of new infections of HIV and reduce risk behaviours among individuals who inject drugs.
+In addition to health promotion, needle and syringe programs also provide cost savings to the health care system.

 Why is it necessary to provide supplies to people using drugs?